brown-band/website/pages/scripts/2015-2016/fall/columbia.md

 ## Halftime

-Ladies and gentlemen, friends and alumni, presenting an organization that isn’t sure where it is right now, it’s the Brown University "Brown University Band in the City of New York" BANNNDDDDDDDDDDD!
+Ladies and gentlemen, friends and alumni, presenting an organization that isn’t sure where it is right now, it’s the Brown University “Brown University Band in the City of New York” BANNNDDDDDDDDDDD!

 Here we are: New York.
 The Big City.
 The Big Apple.
 The City That Never Sleeps.
 The City So Nice They Named It Twice.
 The best city since Old York.
 The home of the Pizza Rat.
 The Helm’s Deep of the East Coast.
 The Ba Sing Se of the Batman Universe.
 The Gotham of the Fire Nation.
 The Land Down Under.
 Hell’s Port-A-Potty.

 Watch now as the band puts 50 people on some grass and blows some hot air.

-:sd[Band forms turbulent flow and plays "B flat Cheering Song".]
+:sd[Band forms turbulent flow and plays “B flat Cheering Song”.]

 We’ve heard a lot of buzz recently about a Columbia senior’s endeavor to start a restaurant in his dorm room.
 We admire his efforts, considering how little success we’ve had with making our own concoctions at home.
 Here’s a list of some of our most successful dorm room creations.